istvanballok/gardener/docs/deployment/configuring_logging.md

 ## Configure Central Logging

-For central logging, the output configuration of the fluent-bit log processor can be overwritten (`logging.fluentBit.output`) and the Loki instances deployments in the Garden and Shoot namespace can be enabled/disabled (`logging.loki.enabled`), by default Loki is enabled.
+For central logging, the output configuration of the fluent-bit log processor can be overwritten (`logging.fluentBit.output`) and the Loki instances deployments in the Garden and Shoot namespace can be enabled/disabled (`logging.vali.enabled`), by default Loki is enabled.

 ```yaml
 logging: